quadient/unece-units/dotnet/UneceGenerator/UneceUnits/README.md

 # Unece Units

 Unece Units generated structures for working with UNECE rec.
 20 and rec.
-21 standards
+21 standards.

+Rec.
+21 units have common code prefixed with an "X" to avoid possible conflicts with rec.
+20 units.

 ## Basic usage

 Use Units class and its methods to work with units.
 For example:

 ```
     var meter = Units.GetByCommonCode("MTR");